Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/using_ge.rst

 Blender Game Engine Physics.
 Blender now has a feature which allows you to record animation in a blender game and turn it into Blender Animation Keyframes.

-Animation can be recorded by going Game>Record Animation.
+Animation can be recorded by going :menuselection:`Game --> Record Animation`.
-The animation can them to recorded with :kbd:`Alt-A`
+The animation can them to recorded with :kbd:`Alt A`

 .. figure:: /images/blocks.jpg